akorpioj/GenePanelCombine/docs/GOOGLE_CLOUD_POSTGRESQL_SETUP.md

 ---

-This setup guide ensures a secure, scalable, and maintainable PostgreSQL database configuration for the GenePanelCombine application.
+This setup guide ensures a secure, scalable, and maintainable PostgreSQL database configuration for the PanelMerge application.